 Flying with CBD Oil to Canada: Be Aware

 CBD, short for cannabidiol, derived from the hemp plant is legal in the United States.
-In mid-2019, it became legal to fly with hemp-derived CBD products, including CBD Oil (also commonly referred to as hemp oil) across state lines within the United States so long as the CBD product contains no more than 0.3% THC, short for tetrahydrocannabinol, in accordance with TSA’s policy.
+Flying with hemp-derived CBD products, including CBD oil domestically in the United States became legal in 2019.
+Under TSA’s policy, your CBD product must not contain more than 0.3% THC, short for tetrahydrocannabinol.

 Since CBD Oil is legal in the United States and TSA allows you to travel with it, can you fly with CBD oil from the United States to Canada?
 The short answer is no, you cannot.
 Below, we outline the “why.”

 TSA’s Policy Only Applies to Domestic Travel

 TSA’s policy only applies to domestic travel – i.e., if you are traveling from one state to another within the United States.
 This policy does not apply or govern international travel such as traveling with CBD from the United States into Canada or traveling with CBD from any other country into Canada.

 The Canada Border Service Agency Decides What Items You Can Bring Into Canada